 This is a highly effective water filter that does not significantly impact water pressure or flow rate in your home.

 This full house water filter will remove chlorine, cloudiness, VOC’s, chemicals, odor, sediment, dust, sand, rust, and tastes.
-It will also reduce iron, magnesium, and heavy metals.
+It will also reduce iron, magnesium, and heavy metals from well water.
 Most contaminants will be removed by up to 95%.

 It has a three-step filtration system that utilizes iron manganese, a carbon block, and PP sediment to most effectively and efficiently filter out harmful contaminants.
 The filter cartridges should be replaced approximately every 100,000 gallons.